sovereignlord.ca

 Of family and of home

-But you will forage for fodder
+But you shall forage fodder

 That springs from earthen loam